-Winter and summer are the busiest months for commercial HVAC contractors, usually because HVAC facilities management was put on the back burner and the system inevitably fails during the seasons it’s used most.
-We get it, you’re a busy facilities manager with an enormous amount of facilities maintenance tasks to ensure things are running while keeping costs down.
+Winter and summer are the busiest months for commercial HVAC technicians, usually because HVAC maintenance was put on the back burner and the system inevitably fails during the seasons it’s used most.
+We get it, you’re a busy facilities manager tasked with keeping things running while keeping costs down.
 But the saying, “An ounce of prevention is worth a pound of cure” is especially true when it comes to preventative maintenance, and it’s actually more affordable than emergency HVAC repair and replacement in the long run.

 Reactive vs. Preventative Maintenance